Allkindoflower/isstracker/README.md

 # isstracker
-This program tracks the location of the ISS by getting the latitude and longitude of the ISS, then using another API to reverse geocode the location, then parse the JSON file to return which country the ISS is passing over.
+This program tracks the location of the ISS by using polygon-based detection to pinpoint the name of the country or the ocean ISS is going over right now
+attention: the program is inefficient and slow to get results